Skip to main content

 How much does a Sprinter cost for a wedding shuttle?

-Wedding guest shuttles run $200/hour per Sprinter with a 4-hour minimum — $800 base plus tax and gratuity.
+Wedding guest shuttles run custom pricing per Sprinter with a 4-hour minimum — a custom all-in quote.
 One 14-passenger Executive Sprinter looping between a hotel block and venue can move roughly 40 guests per hour on a 20-minute loop, so most weddings need fewer vans than couples expect.
 The 12-passenger Limo Sprinter, with party lighting and sound, carries the wedding party itself at the same hourly rate.

 How far in advance should I book a Sprinter van?